 Life’s a bit upside down for us all right now and whilst I can’t work I am trying my best to carve out some me time in more ways than one.

-During the Coronavirus lockdown here in the UK the wonderful Vanilla Ink Studios have been setting some great tasks for the jeweller community to follow along with, try out some new skills and share their processes.
+During the Coronavirus lockdown here in the UK the wonderful Vanilla Ink Studios have been setting some great tasks for the jeweller community to follow along with and create our own wax carving designs, try out some new skills and share their wax carving techniques.

 Whilst I am unable to work, and my shops are closed I have been taking part and I am really enjoying them.
 I have struggled to join in live because I have an energetic 1 year old to keep under control during the day, but I am catching up when she sleeps and absolutely loving some bench time!
 I am currently on furlough so not working and desperately missing it, so it is really nice to have an excuse to get in my workshop and do something for me and not a real customer.
 Its amazing how consuming learning a new skill is and wonderful for my mental health right now.

 First up this week I made a flat wedding band carved out of wax, looks simple but very tricky to make perfectly to size.
 Check out more over on my instagram.

 Every week Scott from Vanilla Ink is setting us a brief and we have a week to design and create a model to ‘present’ to the customer.